Chevalier de Folard: Military theories

-Before the War of the Spanish Succession, the French army was viewed as the pre-eminent force in Europe but by 1714 this was no longer the case and Folard's work formed part of an extensive discussion on tactics and leadership that resulted.
+Before the War of the Spanish Succession, the French army was viewed as the pre-eminent force in Europe but by 1714 this was no longer the case.
+Folard's work formed part of an extensive discussion on tactics and leadership that resulted.
 Although most famous for his advocacy of infantry columns rather than linear formations, his writings contain a large number of precepts.
 Some, such as his principles of leadership, were considered to have great merit, others less so, notably his support for the restoration of pikes, an infantry weapon considered obsolete by the mid-17th century.
-Maurice de Saxe, often quoted as a supporter, respected his opinions but strongly criticised many of his conclusions, while Frederick the Great described his work as "diamonds buried in a dung heap".
+Maurice de Saxe, often quoted as a supporter, respected his opinions but strongly criticised many of his conclusions, while Frederick the Great argued his work contained some good ideas, but overall consisted of "diamonds buried in a dung heap".

-Folard's system contained two essential elements, one being a preference for columns or Ordre profond rather than line formations, which he argued were too thin and unwieldy to be effective in offence and lacked solidity in defence.
+Folard's system contained two key elements, the first being a preference for columns or Ordre profond rather than line formations, which he argued were too thin and unwieldy to be effective in offence and lacked solidity in defence.
 Based on an analysis of Greek battles as described by Polybius and the use of the Phalanx by generals like Epaminondas, he claimed a deep mass of troops allowed sufficient shock to attack and break enemy lines while also providing defensive stability.
-Second was the mixed Order of battle, with his columns consisting of infantry intermixed with cavalry and light guns for mutual support.
+His second principle was the mixed Order of battle, with his columns consisting of infantry intermixed with cavalry and light guns for mutual support.

-Both critics and those who felt he made some good points generally agreed on the weaknesses of this system.
+Like Frederick the Great, many felt he made some good points but criticised the weakness of this system.
 Although easier and faster to manoeuvre than line formations, once in motion columns proved almost impossible to control, particularly if repulsed, a criticism Folard sidestepped by claiming their attacks never failed.
-His columns were also vulnerable to being outflanked and had low rates of fire; the latter exposed one of Folard's most significant errors, his contention that modern firearms were not powerful enough to win battles on their own.
+His columns were also vulnerable to being outflanked and had low rates of fire, exposing one of Folard's most significant errors, his contention that modern firearms were not powerful enough to win battles on their own.
 While there was some merit to this argument in 1700, developments in artillery and infantry weapons meant by the 1730s this was no longer the case.
 Finally, his mixed order of battle meant the cavalry effectively had to move at the same pace as the infantry, neutralising their offensive ability.

 Nevertheless, although his specific system was generally dismissed, his ideas and concepts retained considerable influence and gained renewed attention in the debate over tactics that followed French defeat in the 1756 to 1763 Seven Years' War, with François-Jean de Mesnil-Durand (1736–1799) being a leading advocate of his theories.
 His belief that the bayonet charge was particularly suited to the French "offensive spirit" resurfaced immediately before World War I in the tactics advocated by Louis Loyzeau de Grandmaison.
 Widely accepted, these formed the basis of Plan XVII, the French masterplan for the beginning of the war which led to enormous casualties when faced with the reality of machine guns and modern artillery.